ACROSS ETERNITY

 “I understand, and I’m sorry.”

 “You don’t have to apologize.
-I know this was all due to the spirits.”
+This is all due to the spirits.”

 “But I will anyway, because I’m sorry you’ve been put in this position.
 You’re right, it’s not fair, but you aren’t going to lose me to someone else.”